vian21/project-0/docs/database.md

 ## Schools:
 contains data about schools using the app
-- id: int - auto
+- id: INT - auto
-- name:
+- name: VARCHAR(255)
-- motto: words that describe the school's values
+- motto: VARCHAR(255) - words that describe the school's values
-- type: int because we can have multiple types of schools (elementary and secondary)
+- type: INT - int because we can have multiple types of schools (elementary and secondary)
-- email: text (addresse e-mail de l'ecole qui sera sur le bulletin, dans le compte de l'ecole)
+- email: VARCHAR(255) - (addresse e-mail de l'ecole qui sera sur le bulletin, dans le compte de l'ecole)
-- logo:
+- logo: VARCHAR(255) - name of the image in the public upload folder
-- website:
+- website: VARCHAR(255) -

 ## Grading
 contains the grading scale used by a school. eg 90 -> A+, 80 -> B. etc...
 Each school has its own grading scale.